 Market and Competition

-COVID-19 sent Cuba’s economy spiraling downward.
-The monetary reform of January 1, 2021, failed to make Cuba’s economy more coherent around a single national currency.
-The circulation of the dollar-pegged so-called convertible peso (CUC) was stopped, but its place was largely taken by a newly introduced, dollar-pegged, bank card-only currency called moneda libremente convertible (MLC).
-Additionally, outright euro- and dollarization have strongly increased as the Cuban peso (CUP) suffered a highly inflationary process estimated at around 500% for the year, devaluing CUP-denominated savings and earnings.
-State-owned enterprises continue to be largely inefficient, and large sectors of the population cannot afford the high prices on formal and informal markets.
+In addition to existing problems and U.S. sanctions, the COVID-19 pandemic sent Cuba’s economy spiraling downward.
+The monetary reform of January 1, 2021, failed to make Cuba’s economy more coherent with a single national currency.
+The circulation of the U.S. dollar-pegged “convertible peso” was terminated, but its place was largely taken by the newly introduced “moneda libremente convertible,” a dollar-pegged bank-card-only currency.
+While the Cuban peso continues to suffer inflationary pressures, both formal and informal euro- and dollarization have increased.
+State-owned enterprises, suffering from years of underinvestment, remain largely inefficient, and broad sectors of the population cannot afford the high prices on formal and informal markets.

 Market organization

-The government does not view state monopolies as negative but rather as in sync with the planning logic of state socialism.
-Monopolistic or oligopolistic structures hence dominate most sectors of the economy.
-Cuba is also not part of the International Competition Network (ICN).
-The state barely polices its own enterprises, although the courts at times try and convict abusive administrators.
-The government also sees the value of monopolies in luring foreign firms to invest.
-Particularly strongly shielded from competition or even civilian institutional oversight has been the vast GAESA business holding.
-Under the 20-year-long tenure of Raúl Castro’s son-in-law, General López-Calleja, it expanded to become the dominant force in the tourist sector and is behind the lion’s share of new hotel constructions in Havana.
-López-Calleja’s premature death in mid-2022 opens the possibility for a reorganization or even dismantling of this conglomerate, but so far no action has transcended.
+The government does not view state monopolies negatively; it sees them as consistent with the planning logic of state socialism.
+As a result, monopolistic or oligopolistic structures dominate most sectors of the economy.
+Cuba is not part of the International Competition Network (ICN).
+The state barely polices its own enterprises, although the courts at times prosecute and convict abusive administrators.
+The government also sees the value of monopolies in attracting foreign firms to invest.
+The vast military-run GAESA business holding has been particularly strongly shielded from competition or even civilian institutional oversight.

-Anti-monopoly rules are only implemented in the small private business sector to prevent what the government deems “enrichment.”
-In contrast, in granting self-employment licenses in the private sector, the government seems to foster competition as a means to prevent any one entrepreneur from becoming too influential in the market.
-At the same time, in the past, the government sought to prevent this sector from becoming big enough to compete with state-owned enterprises.
-For instance, private bed and breakfasts have been allowed since the capacity of state-owned hotels proved insufficient to cope with the boom in tourism.
-Only in rather exceptional cases have bed and breakfasts been allowed to develop into real hotels, so that the higher-priced state sector for tourist accommodation remains shielded from private competition.
+Anti-monopoly rules are implemented only in the small private business sector to prevent what the government deems “enrichment.”
+At the same time, the government seeks to prevent this sector from becoming large enough to compete with state-owned enterprises.
+For instance, only in exceptional cases have bed-and-breakfasts been allowed to develop into hotels, so that the higher-priced state sector for tourist accommodations remains shielded from private competition.
+More recently, the government announced that micro, small and medium-sized enterprises importing goods (e.g., food, construction materials and toiletries that are sold in most small, private supermarkets and other stores in Cuba) can resell these goods only at wholesale prices and exclusively to the government.

 Competition policy